Rasbandit/Git-Good-Guide/README.md

 ### Step 5: Push Your Code to GitHub

 Now that you have merged your code with the Master branch you can push your code up to GitHub.
-Run `git add .`, `git commit -m "message"`, and `git push`.
+Run `git add .`, `git commit -m "message"`, and `git push`. if this is the first time you are pushing to branch you will need to run `git push -u origin BRANCHNAME`

 <img src="https://github.com/Rasbandit/Git-Good-Guide/blob/master/Images/Step-5.jpg" />